OurSocialProject/OurSocialProject/README.md

 The next step is to isolate a group of people that you can start socializing with.
 We want to give you as much flexibility as possible with this.
 You might decide that what you want from this open social project is simply for you to gain a better relationship with your friends.
 If that’s the case, then you could simply share your manifesto with a few friends, and try to get them to buy into it.
 Ideally, you’ll get them to follow these steps themselves, thinking through their own manifesto, rituals, and values - and you’ll be able to compare.

-If your friends seem unwilling or uninterested in doing this, then you can join the Our Social Project Slack channel here.
+If your friends seem unwilling or uninterested in doing this, then you can join the OurSocialProject Slack channel [here](https://oursocialproject.slack.com/join/shared_invite/enQtNTMwNDE4Mjk5NzMwLWEzMjg4MmYxYTdhZGJmNzdkMWY4YWE4MGQwMzdkZGRkODAzN2YyNzVkMDAxMGZhOTJkNzkxYzkzZjdlNWY1ZGQ).
 The Slack channel as a whole is meant to be an open place, where anybody in the community can feel free to discuss about topics related to the project, as well as offering suggestions for how to make it better.

 Search to see whether there are any open channels in your area already, and if not, you can make one for yourself.
 Once the channel has a decent number of members, you can start proposing friendship groups where you can try out your rituals.
 You might like to share your own GitHub repo here, allowing you to sort yourself into a group of people that seem interesting to you.
 Once you have identified a few people that you would like to start a group with, then create a group message with these people in it.